 Please note that there are affiliate links below.

-Favorite children’s books for a trip to Amsterdam
+Favorite children’s books to prepare kids for a trip to Amsterdam

 Learn Dutch with Books